kinberlin/kinberlin/README.md

 ## 💡 Fun Fact

 Did you know?
-I started programming when I was [age], and since then, I have been continuously learning and evolving in the field of software development.
-When I'm not coding, you might find me [hobby or interest].
+I started programming when I was 16 years old, and since then, I have been continuously learning and evolving in the field of software development.
+When I'm not coding, you might find me watching series, animes and playing video games.

 ---